clorton/emodpy-malaria-singlebranch/README.md

 # emodpy-malaria

-Python module for use as user-space front-end for doing research easily with EMOD (Malaria_SIM) via idmtools
+Python module for use as user-space front-end for doing research easily with EMOD (Malaria_SIM) via idmtools.

 ## Documentation